abhinavn1-droid/regex-search/README.md

 - **Markdown Support**: Full text search in Markdown files with heading hierarchy and block context
 - **Word Support**: Full text search in Word documents with section and paragraph context
 - **RTF Support**: Full text search in RTF documents with section and formatting context
+- **MSG Support**: Full text search in Outlook email messages with sender, recipients, and location context
 - **Excel Support**: Full text search in Excel spreadsheets with sheet and cell context